mvac7/SDCC_AY38910BF_Lib/docs/HOWTO.md

 ## 1 Description

-Library of functions to be able to play sounds and/or music with the PSG AY-3-8910.
+C function libraries with functions to play sounds and/or music with the PSG AY-3-8910 or compatibles.

 This project consists of two libraries that complement each other:
 - **PSG_AY38910BF** Includes only the functions necessary to play songs or effects (requires third-party libraries).
-- **PSG_AY38910BF_Xfunctions** (optional) Adds specific functions to make it easier to write AY parameters.
+- **PSG_AY38910BF_eXtended** (optional) Adds specific functions to make it easier to write AY parameters.
 Requires the PSG_AY38910BF library.

-It does not use the BIOS so it can be used to program for ROMs, MSX BASIC or MSX-DOS environments.

-It incorporates the SOUND function with the same behavior as the command included in MSX BASIC, as well as specific functions to modify the different sound parameters of the AY.
+PSG_AY38910BF includes the SOUND function with the same behavior as the command included in MSX BASIC, while PSG_AY38910BF_eXtended contains specific functions to modify the different sound parameters of the AY.

 Security control of the I/O port enable bits in the Mixer register.
 On some MSX computers that incorporate an AY-3-8910, they may be damaged if incorrect activation values ​​are written.